 Ghosts Within: Journeying Through PTSD is written by former war zone journalist Garry Leech, who developed post-traumatic stress disorder in response to the horrors to which he'd been exposed through his work.
 The book does describe some of the traumatic events the author experienced.
 This took a few forms: as descriptions of flashbacks, as part … Continue reading Book review: Ghosts Within

 It doesn't happen very often, but every once in a while I'll have a bit of time where my mood is fairly neutral.
 When I consciously notice that, it sets off a whole crazy train of thoughts.
 One thought is that I'm not sure I can believe that it's actually real.
-I'm suspicious that it's … Continue reading Does that mean I’m faking it?
+I'm suspicious that it's … Continue reading Does Feeling Better Mean That I’m Faking it?

 Battered, Tattered, But Not Shattered: Finding The Strength In What Remains is a memoir by Marie Abanga.
 This is part of a series of memoir accounts, and focuses on her abusive marriage and how she rebuilt her life afterwards.
 I always enjoy Marie's unique way with words, like this gem: "I know I have the guts … Continue reading Book review: Battered, Tattered, But Not Shattered